chloeandisabel/pql/README.md

-### Cardinality Operator
+### Selective Expression

 Matching expressions can match the same stream of events multiple times - an expression's *cardinality* with respect to a stream is the number of distinct sets of events it matches in the stream.

+A selective expression transforms the single set of filtered events into one or more *matches*, determining its cardinality.

-In the given example `ALL` will match once, selecting all of the events with type 'PageViewed' and giving the expression a cardinality of one.
+In the given example `ALL` is the most basic selective expression, it will produce one match, selecting all of the filtered events and giving the expression a cardinality of one.

-The available cardinality operators are:
+Selective expressions can be made up of any number of subexpressions, which compose from right to left.
+Each subexpression is applied separately to each of the matches produced by the preceding expression.

+For example, the following matching epxression selects each event with the highest priority within the group of 'PromotionApplied' events sharing its color.

+    MATCH FIRST IN ORDER BY priority GROUPED BY color AS promotion WHERE TYPE 'PromotionApplied'

+This selective expression here is `FIRST IN ORDER BY priority GROUPED BY color`, and its three subexpressions are `FIRST`, `IN ORDER BY priority`, and `GROUPED BY color`.

+The rightmost subexpression, `GROUPED BY color` is applied first, and splits the events into matches by their color attribute.
+Next, the `IN ORDER BY priority` subexpression is applied and orders the events within each match by their priority.
+Finally, the `FIRST` subexpression is applied and selects only the first event within each match.

+There are three types of selective subexpressions:

+  - **Ordering Expressions:** ordering expressions reorder events within each match without changing the number of matches or the number of events in each match.

+    - `IN ORDER BY column` sorts events within each match from lowest to highest
+    - `IN DESCENDING ORDER BY column` sorts events within each match from highest to lowest.

+  - **Limiting Expressions:** limiting expressions select subsets of events within each match without changing the overall number of matches.

+    - `FIRST`, `LAST`, `FIRST n`, or `LAST n`

+  - **Cardinality Expressions:** cardinality expressions determine the number of matches.

-  - `ALL` matches one time selecting all of the events meeting the conditions
+    - `ALL` is the default cardinality - it matches one time selecting all of the events meeting the conditions.
-  - `EACH` matches once for each fact in the stream, selecting one fact w/ each match.
+    - `EACH` matches once for each event in the stream, selecting one event in each match.
-  - `ANY` always matches once, whether or not any events in the stream meet the conditions.
-If any events do meet the conditions, it selects them, otherwise it selects no events. stream meet the given conditions.
+    - `ANY` always matches one time, whether or not any events in the stream meet the conditions.
+If any events do meet the conditions, it selects them, otherwise it selects no events.
-  - `NONE` - matches once and selects no events.
-It matches only if no events in the
+    - `NONE` matches one time and selects no events.
+It matches only if no events in the stream meet the conditions.

-The following complex cardinality operators can be used on their own or in combination with each other to select more specific subsets of events:

-  - `GROUPED BY column` matches once for each unique value of a column, selecting the set of facts sharing that value.
+    - `GROUPED BY column` - matches once for each unique value of a column, selecting the set of events sharing that value.
-  - `FIRST BY column` matches one time selecting the single event with the smallest value for 'column'
-  - `FIRST n BY column` matches one time selecting n events with the smallest values for 'column'
-  - `LAST BY column` matches one time selecting the single event with the largest value for 'column'
-  - `LAST n BY column` matches one time selecting n events with the largest values for 'column'

-for example, the following expression selects each event with the highest priority within the group of events sharing its color.

-    MATCH FIRST BY priority GROUPED BY color AS promotion WHERE TYPE 'PromotionApplied'

 ### Naming Expression

 Matches can be optionally named by including a naming expression immediately following the cardinality operator.
-In the preceding example `AS pageviews` names the match 'pageviews'.
+In the first example, `MATCH ALL AS pageviews WHERE type IS 'PageViewed'`, `AS pageviews` names the match 'pageviews'.

 A naming expression consists of the `AS` keyword followed by a match name.
 Match names are not quoted and can contain upper and lower case letters and underscores.

-### Conditions
+### Filtering Expressions

-The set of conditions for a matching expression begins with the `WHERE` keyword, and is followed by any number of conditions ordered using `()` and combined using the boolean operators `AND` and `OR`.
+Filtering expressions are made up of a set of conditions and begin with the `WHERE` keyword.
+Conditions are ordered using `()` and combined using the boolean operators `AND` and `OR`.
 To find matching events, an expression checks each fact in the stream individually against its conditions - selecting the events for which the conditions are true.

 ### comparisons